 Often working as consultants, conservation scientists help landowners and government officials determine the most efficient ways to use land and natural resources.
 They may make recommendations concerning the amount of livestock or agriculture that a piece of property can support or test soil and water samples to determine the quality and amount of natural resources within a given area.

-During the time period of 2014 to 2024, the BLS predicted that open or new positions in the field of conservation would increase by 7%.
-In 2014, the median annual salary for conservation scientists was $61,110, per BLS.
+During the time period of 2018 to 2028, the BLS predicted that open or new positions in the field of conservation would increase slower than average by 4%.
+In 2018, the median annual salary for conservation scientists was $61,310, per BLS.